Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Industry contacts.

-If you get a job as a writer’s assistant on a popular show, for instance, you can oftentimes work your way up to becoming a staff writer on that same show if you do a good job!
+Better yet, many fellow screenwriter contacts you meet could hire you for a TV show.
+If you get a job as a writer’s assistant on a popular show, you can often work your way up to becoming a staff writer on that same show if you do a good job!

 Do you have to have a screenplay to sell an idea?